Foundation for small aid projects in Africa

 Education and employement

-Although Namakau has finished some exams and trainings in 2019 and 2020, she has no permanent job or occupation.
-She is often just helping out friends.
-Consequently she does not (yet) consider herself to be able to provide herself with sufficient income to support herself enough with e.g. medical follow-up checks and medicines.
-And that is her problem now.
-However, it is her desire to become economically independent and she has no plans to be or stay dependent on anyone else through marriage or family ties.
+Although Namakau has finished some exams and trainings in 2019 and 2020, she has no permanent job or occupation for a long time.
+In 2021 she found a job for 6 days a week as a secretary in a brick making business.
+However, it is still her desire to become economically independent and she has no plans to be or stay dependent on anyone else through marriage or family ties.

 Project: School Canteen in Fiadanana